digitalbazaar/eslint-config-digitalbazaar/README.md

 }
 ```

-To use the jsdoc rules you will need to install the eslint-plugin-jsdoc
+To use the JSDoc rules you will need to install the eslint-plugin-jsdoc
 ```
 npm i -D eslint-plugin-jsdoc
 ```